mihaimdm22/EnDuRLM/README.md

 ### Real world applications
 - Next word generator for radiology language.
 - Solve data leaks, bad quality or incoherence by replacing the missing word/sequence.
-- Quality check to increase the accuracy of the reports.
+- Quality check to increase the accuracy of radiology reports.
 - At the educational level, residents and students could benefit from a system that suggests specific terms and highlights wrong expression.

 ### Example of generated text using the most accurate model for each language